-Form tutors supervise detentions for the first twenty minutes at the end of the day.
-Pupils with two or more behaviour points will be taken to the centralised one-hour detention.
+Form tutors supervise detentions for the first fifteen minutes at the end of the day.
+Pupils with two or more behaviour points will be taken to the centralised one-hour detention and some pupils may be expected to serve an extended after school Friday detention or a Saturday morning detention.
+Parents and carers are informed by text message in the afternoon if their child is required to sit a detention of one hour or more.